masukomi/backup_brain/README.md

 See [this post about using cron](https://www.howtogeek.com/devops/what-is-a-cron-job-and-how-do-you-use-them/) if you're unfamiliar.
 Note that cron's default editor is Vim, but that page includes instructions on how to edit your crontab (list of cron jobs) without using Vim.

 Assuming your computer has automatic backups running, these files should get included.

+## Contributing
+I'm always happy to accept contributions.
+Just fork the repo, and make a Pull Request.
+See the contributing.md file for more information.

+## License
+This software is distributed under the AGPL + the Commons Clause license condition.
+See the LICENSE.md file for details.

+The basic gist is that you can do all the normal open source things with it, except you can't sell it.